sanmai/later/README.md

 ## Eager Execution

 What if a program calls for `Deferred` object, but lazy evaluation is not required?
-For example, because a result is already avaiable being loaded from a cache.
+For example, because a result is already available being loaded from a cache.

 No problem, there's a function for this: